duckafire/simple-api-rest/README.md

 # Simple API Rest

-Small and simple studies project, written with *TypeScript*, with *express* like main *JavaScript* library.
+Small and simple study project, written with *TypeScript*, with *express* like main *JavaScript* library.

 > Based in course/tutorial: